-I can't find sheet on how adductive P3 Motione is but when I find it I will send it to you.
+I can't find sheet on how adductive P3 Matter is but when I find it I will send it to you.
 On the Internet of one looks under E agarettes it is not without rish.
 One says about stree dozen died from it.
 It would be more .
 In USA.
-I did lester to a TED talk by Sachtra Krypron Sanin (Ithink she yadoctor She soup 15,000 different additives and especially on the teen train as it is a cool thing to do in USA!
+I did lester to a TED talk by Sachtra Krypron Sanin (Ithink she yadoctor She soep 15,000 different additives and especially on the teen train as it is a cool thing to do in USA!
 She says you can get pane nuotine which is equal to a packet of ugaretter .
-It would make it very addictive and would they graduate ( to smoking tobacco?
-Physian A may be aware of the nume next nicotine or some other facts.
-We know because of the Micotine in Wacco it is Three Times more addictive than herion Some stop herein but can't stop smoking!
-The standards in Victoria on E aganetty are X and hopefully very strict but users can buyit from interstate and overseas and who knows which with Deputy Lond Mayor Annon Wood said he was not convinced and wants to hear from the -0public which is excellent.
+It would make it very adductive and would they graduate ( to smoking tobacco?
+Physian (A) may be aware Ne know because of the Micotine in Whaco it is Three Times more addictive than herion Some stop herein but can't stop smoking!
+The standards in Victoria on E aganetty are X and hopefully very strict but users can buyit from interstate and overseas and who knows which is init!
+Deputy Lond Mayor Arren Wood said he was not convinced and wants to hear from the -0public which is excellent.
 He may need to deliberately go to places where they vapor and treather tin and see the effect it has on him In a forced side stream position but not if the is suffering from any chronic disease!
-It seems he hashertexpericheed E agarentes vapor (r Jailie Walts said "CBD walkers were often "Swamped by Ecegarettes and said it was a amenity issue and should be strongly considered Wheel I totally concerned hope Cr Susan Reley considers this point and Sally Coppopulate,
+It seems he hashertexpericheed E agarentes vapor (r Jailie Walts said "CBD walkers were often "Swamped by Ecegarettes and said it was a amenity issue and should be strongly considered Wheel I totally concerned hope Cr Susan Reley considers this point and Sally Cappapoints.

 P4 Side stream smoking second hand smoking possive smoking is FORCED smoking and you have to move .
 In tobacco it is worse than maint stream smoke because it is not fittered.
-Is if the Same with vaping?
-At the very least it makes you move away providing your have the ability Dr Sanah White states " I ban is common Sense and adds E Ciganittes produce an aenoral I repeat no one is banning it completely only in non smoking areas.
-If a smoker and E leganette person died say from a heart attach or in non smoking anew at present the smoker was in non smoking area but vapor person no sign. about vaping would I could the connect be sued especially if a person was getting vaping from a person vaping along side him I her?
-The doctor in hondon stopped citizens of The aty from using a pump (water) as they were getting sick and dying!
-Unfortunately the doctor died later but it was Challera in The -( water hope the Councillong ban Eceparettes like the doctor banned the pump (one only) as it is only in non smokenganeas.
-The moneyour smoke E andrested bothe put up with it.
-It should and people should be forced to beather the vapor of attens.
+Is if the some with vaping?
+At the very least it makes you move away providing your have the ability Dr Sarah White states a & ban is common Sense and adds E Ciganettes produce an aenorol I repeat no one is banning it completely only in non smoking areas.
+If a smoker and E leganette person died say from a heart attach or x in non smoking and at present the smoker was in non smoking area but vapor person no sign. about vaping would I could the corincel be sued especially if a person was getting vaping from a person vaping along side him Ther?
+The doctor in hondon stopped citizens of the aty from using a pump (water) as they were acting sick and dying!
+Unfortunately the doctor died later but it was Challera in The -( water hope the Councillong ban Eceparettes like the doctor banned the pump (one only) as it is only in non smoking areas.
+The more your smoke E andrestad patrie by ut up with it.
+It should and people should be forced to beather the vapor of atters.
 Have the place of setting at a bench without laters veper. or on the Tan Track.
 Wishing you all the vest of health.
 Yours Sincerely Left Martin.